Large two-wheel motor vehicle (Japan)

-A large two-wheel motor vehicle (大型自動二輪車, ōgata jidō nirinsha), sometimes referred to as a heavy motorcycle, is one of the vehicle categories in the Road Traffic Act of Japan.
-Such vehicles (motorcycles) have a displacement of over 400 cc or a rated output of more than 20 kW.
+A large two-wheel motor vehicle (大型自動二輪車, ōgata jidō nirinsha), sometimes referred to as a heavy motorcycle, is a category of motorcycle defined under the Road Traffic Act of Japan.
+It refers to motorcycles with an engine displacement of over 400 cc or a rated output exceeding 20 kW.
+A specific driving licence is required to operate such vehicles.

 Other categories include a small two-wheel motor vehicle (small motorcycle) and a standard two-wheel motor vehicle (ordinary motorcycle).

-Heavy motorcycle license
+Heavy motorcycle licence

 Japanese driving licence sample with category for heavy motorcycle (大自二) circled.

-A license to ride a heavy motorcycle can be obtained from the age of 18 onward.
-An AT license allows the rider to ride only AT motorcycles.
-Conversely, with a manual license, the rider is able to ride both AT and manual motorcycles.
-Riding a heavy motorcycle on a public road with an ordinary motorcycle license will result in the violation of "unlicensed driving".
+A licence to ride a heavy motorcycle can be obtained from the age of 18.
+An automatic transmission (AT) licence restricts the holder to automatic motorcycles, whereas a manual licence permits operation of both automatic and manual motorcycles.
+Riding a heavy motorcycle on a public road without the appropriate licence constitutes the offence of unlicensed driving.

-License category history
+Licence category history

-A heavy motorcycle license and ordinary motorcycle license have been independent license categories since 1996.
+Heavy motorcycle and ordinary motorcycle licences have been separate categories since 1996.

-In June 2005, it became possible to ride an AT (automatic transmission) motorcycle over 400 cc if the AT license for a heavy motorcycle was acquired.
+In June 2005, it became possible to ride automatic transmission motorcycles exceeding 400 cc with a heavy motorcycle AT licence.

-In December 2019, the upper limit of the displacement of a heavy AT motorcycle that can be operated with a heavy AT motorcycle license became unlimited.
-This applied not only to those who would newly obtain a license after December 2019, but also to those who had an existing AT heavy motorcycle license.
-Furthermore, from the same day, motorcycles that use power sources other than internal combustion engines, such as electric motors, have also been classified as heavy motorcycles when the rated output exceeds 20 kW.
+In December 2019, the displacement limit for automatic transmission heavy motorcycles was removed, allowing operation of motorcycles of any displacement with a heavy motorcycle AT licence.
+This change applied both to newly issued licences and to existing licence holders.
+From the same date, motorcycles powered by electric motors or other non-internal combustion power sources have also been classified as heavy motorcycles when their rated output exceeds 20 kW.